bitquery/graphql-docs/docs/Examples/hedera/hedera-transactions.md

 - **result.name**: Describes the error that caused the transaction to fail, such as "INSUFFICIENT_BALANCE".
 - **result.id**: The unique identifier for the error.

-## Latest Smart Contract Calls on Hedera
+## List Latest Hedera Smart Contract Calls With Memos Since a Date

 Smart contracts calls in Hedera help you identify the calls made during the transaction including details on whether the tx was a swap or transfer and so on.
 The `memo` field will have details about the transaction for example ` "memo": "HashPack swap DOVU to HBAR",`
 The below query gets the latest calls for a particular date.